AVAnnotate/documentation/pages/collaborations.md

 ---

 # Collaborative Projects
-AVAnnotate project authors have different options for collaboration, which include but are not limited to:
+AVAnnotate provides different options for collaboration, which include:

 ### "Add User"
 The project creator can add another GitHub user on the project settings page.
 The added user has the ability to add, edit, and delete all project components.
-The additional user will not have access to add collaborators or [make a project private](https://avannotate.github.io/documentation/pages/private/).
+The additional user will not have access to add project collaborators or [make a project private](https://avannotate.github.io/documentation/pages/private/).
 <br>

 <figure>